Finschia/finschia/docs/finschia-tutorials/installation.md

 order: 2
 -->

-# Install lbm
+# Install finschia

-This guide will explain how to install the `lbm` entrypoint onto your system.
+This guide will explain how to install the `fnsad` entrypoint onto your system.
 With these installed on a server, you can participate in the mainnet as either a [Full Node](./join-mainnet.md) or a [Validator](../validators/validator-setup.md).